About the Course

 The lecture on drafting of national space policy and/or strategy gives a general overview of the meaning, application and implication of space policy.
 It highlights the role of policy and politics in attaining national goals.
 It describes the dimensions of space policy and places space policy within the context of other public policies.

-Case Studies: Case studies of two countries in Africa (Angola and South Africa), two non-African countries (India and the UK) and two regional space programmes (the EU and Asia-Pacific regions).
+Case Studies: Case studies of two countries in Africa (Egypt and South Africa), two non-African countries (India and the UK) and three regional space programmes (the EU, Asia-Pacific and Latin-America regions).

 There will also be a discussion on the African Outer Space Programme.
 This consist of the African Space Policy and Strategy; the African Space Agency (AfSA) and AU space application programmes.

-Outer Space Treaty and Principles: This module is an introduction into the provisions of the treaties and principles of the Outer Space Treaty.
-There also be a discussion on emerging technologies and issues.
+Space Governance: This module is an introduction into the provisions of the treaties and principles of the Outer Space Treaty.
+There also be a discussion on space institutions and governance frameworks.

 Facilitators